abhijeetghubade/Emotion_recognition_CNN/README.md

 You can test the accuracy of trained classifier using `modXtest.npy` and `modytest.npy` by running `fertest.py` file.
 This would give youy the accuracy in % of the recently trained classifier.
 This Model -  66.369% accuracy

-You can do the same on your custom test image and running thefertestcustom.py file.
+You can do the same on your custom test image and running the `fertestcustom.py` file.
 To make things more fun, I tested the model on faces of the cast from a popular TV Series F.R.I.E.N.D.S and results were pretty good!

 ![](https://github.com/abhijeetghubade/Emotion_recognition_CNN/blob/master/combined%20results.png)